krymov/airtable-find-best-match/README.md

 I added Scripting App Block, which used js library to find the nearest vector and wrote a simple algorithm to search and filter all records, fetching user parameters from corresponding strings.

-Ask me questions about airtable: https://t.me/airtablelikeapro
+Ask me questions about airtable in this telegram community: https://t.me/airtablelikeapro

 Closest Vector library: https://github.com/meodai/ClosestVector